tropicsquare/orshin-demo/README.md

 The Demonstrator platform consists of two RPi devices: the first RPi acts as a terminal, and the second RPi acts as a remote host with a connected secure element that provides remote secure services to the terminal RPi.

-Wireless communication between the RPi devices is secured by the **BlueBrothers-protocol** over BLE.
+Wireless communication between the RPi devices is secured by the **BB-protocol** over BLE.

 Two secure elements can be used interchangeably on the second RPi:
 - the TROPIC01 physical chip (as an RPi extension shield or a USB plug)